 In Chapter 11 consumer bankruptcy, you can keep your homes, eliminate additional mortgages completely and reduce balances on other secured debts.

-A Chapter 13 bankruptcy requires a court-ordered repayment schedule for debt repayment while doing less harm to your credit than Chapter 7, providing that you diligently comply with your court ordered repayments.
-When you select this type of bankruptcy, the FHA only requires a 12-month wait from date you began making your payments.
-This is a fast path to regaining solvent home ownership.
+A Chapter 13 bankruptcy requires a court-ordered repayment schedule for debt repayment while doing less harm to your credit than Chapter 7, providing that you diligently comply with your court-ordered repayments.
+When you select this type of bankruptcy, the FHA only requires a 12-month wait from the date you began making your payments.
+This is a fast path to regaining solvent homeownership.
 You must also have court permission in order to obtain the new mortgage.

 Qualified borrowers with a past bankruptcy can qualify for FHA loans under certain conditions.
-Paying debts on time, establishing a secured credit card and obtaining one high balance loan such as a car loan can jump start your credit recovery.
-Selecting a New York attorney skilled in bankruptcy matters, such as The Law Office of Stephen B. Kass, can help set you on the fast track to your next home with the bankruptcy strategy that’s best for you.
+Paying debts on time, establishing a secured credit card, and obtaining one high balance loan such as a car loan can jump-start your credit recovery.
+Selecting a New York attorney skilled in bankruptcy matters, such as The Law Office of Stephen B. Kass P.C., can help set you on the fast track to your next home with the bankruptcy strategy that’s best for you.